15 Things You Must Do Once You Start Making $150,000

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-If you’ve recently started earning a six-figure salary, you know that while it’s an exciting milestone, it can also be a little scary.
-Such a large sum of money is a big responsibility that can feel intimidating.
+If you’ve recently started earning a six-figure salary, you know that while it’s an exciting milestone, it can feel a little intimidating to responsibly use your earnings.

 Review your financial plan